app2scale/hdmr-opt/README.md

 ### Module: `main.py`

 `main.py` computes the global minimum points of given function with parameters.
 The outputs are status reports and HDMR plots.
+You can also use adaptive hdmr by setting adaptive parameter.

 Prints status reports and also writes them into one .txt file in `results` folder.
 - The status report for BFGS method.